Learn how to make a crazy easy paper heart envelope card … it looks like an envelope, but opens up into a giant heart!

 Step 1: Get my free Easy Paper Heart Design

-My free Easy Paper Heart Envelope Card pattern.
-You can get it either as a printable PDF or as an SVG cut file to use in a cutting machine like a Cricut.
-The pattern file contains the design to make your own personal and easy paper heart envelope.
+My free Easy Paper Heart Design is available as either as a printable PDF that you can cut by hand or as an SVG cut file to use in a cutting machine like a Cricut.
 Download the Easy Paper Heart design from my free resource library (get the password to the library in the form at the bottom of this post).

 Here’s what the uploaded SVG cut file will look like once uploaded to Cricut Design Space: